Tawaramachi Station (Fukui): History

+In 2022, Tawaramachi Station opened a mini-library in its multi-purpose waiting area while renovation took place at the city library nearby.

 Surrounding area

 Tawaramachi Station is just to the west of Phoenix-dōri (Prefectural Route 30).
 Since the University of Fukui's Bunkyō Campus, Hokuriku High School, Fujishima High School and many other educational institutions are located in the vicinity, students are a common sight in mornings and evenings.